Louis-Alexandre Berthier: Later life

 Following Napoleon's first abdication, Berthier retired to Château de Grosbois, his 600-acre (2.4 km^{2}) estate at Boissy-Saint-Léger, Val-de-Marne.
-He made peace with Louis XVIII in 1814 and accompanied the king on his solemn entry into Paris.
+He made peace with King Louis XVIII in 1814 and accompanied the king on his solemn entry into Paris.
 During Napoleon's short exile on Elba, he informed Berthier of his projects.
 Berthier was much perplexed as to his future course and, being unwilling to commit to Napoleon, fell under the suspicion both of his old leader and of Louis XVIII.